ru-wallace/sustained-attention-to-response-task/README.md

 4) The presentation order of the numbers.
 Specifically, the numbers can be presented randomly or in a fixed fashion. (*default is random*)
 5) Whether or not practice trials should be presented at the beginning of the task. (*default is True*)
 6) The number of seconds to wait between blocks. (*default is 60s*)
+7) Whether or not to show a countdown in the 5 seconds befor each block.
-7) The default directory in which the output file will be placed.
+8) The default directory in which the output file will be placed.
 Defaults to a subfolder named 'output' in the directory in which the task is placed.

 ## Function Details